tuback/amazon-products-sentiment-analysis/README.rst

 Tools and Technologies
 -----------------------

-- **PySpark:** Used for scalable data processing and feature engineering.
+- **PySpark:** Utilized for scalable data processing and feature engineering.
+PySpark's distributed computing capabilities enabled efficient handling of large datasets and complex transformations.
-- **Google Colab:** Facilitated GPU-supported model training and testing.
+- **Google Colab:** Used for running experiments and model training.
+Google Colab provided GPU support for faster model training and testing, especially for deep learning models.
-- **Hugging Face Transformers:** Enabled the use of pre-trained models like BERT and DistilBERT.
+- **Hugging Face Transformers:** Employed for leveraging pre-trained models like BERT and DistilBERT.
+Hugging Face's library facilitated easy fine-tuning and integration of advanced NLP models.

 Conclusion
 ----------

-Advanced NLP models like DistilBERT offer significant improvements over traditional methods.
-Future work includes exploring additional models, expanding data sources, and enhancing sentiment classification techniques.
+The project highlights the benefits of advanced NLP models, particularly DistilBERT, over traditional statistical methods for sentiment analysis.
+By adopting more sophisticated techniques and expanding the dataset, it’s possible to achieve more accurate and nuanced sentiment classification.
+These improvements offer valuable insights for businesses to better understand and respond to customer sentiments.

 For detailed analysis and additional information, please refer to the `Final Report` (link-to-final-report).